 6. Where In Groningen Is The Best Place To Make Pictures?

-You will find the Hoge der A and Lage der A quays of Groningen’s old harbor just around the maritime museum’s corner.
+You will find the Hoge der A and Lage der A quays of Groningen’s old harbor around the maritime museum’s corner.
 The old warehouses along the quays reveal the bustle of the past.
-There are no less than 28 national and 11 municipal monuments along these quays.
+No less than 28 national and 11 municipal monuments are along these quays.

 It feels like stepping into a painting.
-I think that you can take the best photos in Groningen if you are standing on one of two bridges; the Visserbrug or the A-brug.
+You can take the best photos in Groningen standing on one of two bridges: the Visserbrug or the A-brug.
 The Visserbrug is my personal favorite to make pictures in Groningen.

-Groningen used to have a direct connection with the sea, but those days are long gone.
+Groningen used to connect with the sea directly, but those days are long gone.
 Nowadays, several bars and cafes with charming terraces are located along these quays.
 When it rains, you can sit inside, admiring the view of the moored ships.

 7. Where In Groningen Is The University Area?

 Groningen is young.
 But where do you experience that youthful energy?
 Find a spot among the hundreds of bikes on the Academieplein and look around you.
 This square on the Broerstraat between the Oude Boteringestraat and the Oude Kijk in ‘t Jatstraat is the epicenter of the student city of Groningen.